 Culture

-The best outdoor art venues to visit this summer
+The 8 best outdoor art venues to visit in the Nordics

-The need to spend time in the great outdoors has long been ingrained in our psyche.
+The need to spend time in the great outdoors has long been ingrained in our psyche, and is a central part of Scandinavian culture.
 The Swedish concept of friluftsliv, or open-air living, encompasses everything from forest hikes to relaxing with friends at a lakeside sauna.
 Given this, it’s perhaps unsurprising that the Nordics are renowned for our outdoor museums.
-Here, we’ve rounded up the most striking open-air pieces to see, in 2021 and beyond.
+Rain or shine, we all know, there's no such thing as bad weather - just bad clothing.
+So grab your sunhat or your coat and venture forth to see some of the best outdoor art installations in the world.

 Advertisement